Coping with the sudden death of a pet parrot can be hard, especially if it was young.

 - Stones or seeds from fruits, such as cherries

 Your parrot may only need to ingest a small amount of these foods to be fatally poisoned.
-Your parrot may exhibit symptoms such as vomiting, diarrhea, tremors, and convulsions before dying.
+Your parrot may exhibit vomiting, diarrhea, tremors, and convulsions before dying.

 Many household plants, such as lily-of-the-valley, pothos, and sweet pea, are also poisonous.
 When your parrot is allowed outside its cage, it may nibble on a houseplant and poison itself.